-9. PUBLIC INPUT PROCESS
+9. PLAN UPDATE INPUT PROCESS

 Public participation is welcomed and encouraged by CAG and the Sun Corridor MPO.
-There are numerous and varied techniques/activities to provide the opportunity for public and stakeholder involvement.
-CAG and the Sun Corridor MPO obtain input in a variety of ways including, but not limited to public hearings, newspaper, small and large group presentations, committee meetings, website and e-mail correspondences.
-A detailed schedule for the update to the Human Services Transportation Coordination Plan is in Appendix 1.
+There are numerous and varied techniques/activities to provide the opportunity for public stakeholder involvement.
+CAG and the Sun Corridor MPO obtain input in a variety of ways including, but not limited to public hearings, newspapers, small and large group presentation, committee meetings, website and e-mail correspondences.

-The Public Notice was published in the following newspapers in Gila and Pinal County on January 9, 2017 and concluding on February 12, 2017.
-CAG and the Sun Corridor MPO also posted the Public Notice and Plan on their websites beginning January 9, 2017.
+The Public Notice was published in the following newspapers in Gila and Pinal County for a 30-day review period that started from January 10, 2018 that ended on February 8, 2018.
+CAG and the Sun Corridor MPO also posted the Public Notice on their respective websites beginning January 10, 2018.

 - Al News

 - Arizona City Independent

 - Casa Grande Dispatch (Thru Tri-Valley Dispatch)

 - Coolidge Examiner (Thru Tri-Valley Dispatch)

-- Eloy Enterprise (Thru TriValley Dispatch)
+- Eloy Enterprise (Thru Tri-Valley Dispatch)

 - Florence Reminder

 - San Manuel Miner

-- Copper Basin News (Kearny, Dudleyville, etc.)
+- Copper Basin News (Kearny Dudleyville, etc.)

 - Superior Sun

 - Silverbelt (also Apache Moccasin, Copper Country News)

 - Maricopa Monitor

 - Payson Roundup

-Committees: The formal process to review and approve this Plan included input from the following committees and local stakeholders beginning in October of 2016 and concluding in March of 2017.
+Committees: The formal process to review and approve this plan's annual update included input from the following committees and local stakeholders beginning in September 2018 and concluded in March of 2019.

-- Gila-Pinal Rides Committee November 16, 2016 - Sun Corridor MPO Transportation Advisory Committee Recommend Approval to Advertise for 30-Day Comment Period - December 15, 2016 - Sun Corridor MPO Executive Board Approval to Advertise for 30-Day Comment Period January 9, 2016 CAG Technical Transportation Advisory Committee - Recommend Approval of Plan - February 9, 2017 - Sun Corridor MPO Transportation Advisory Committee Recommend Approval of Plan -February 23, 2017 - CAG Transportation Technical Advisory Committee Recommend Approval of Plan February 23, 2017 - CAG Management Committee Recommend Approval of Plan- March 2, 2017 - Sun Corridor MPO Executive Board Approval of Plan March 14, 2017
+- Gila-Pinal Rides Committee September 19, 2018 - Sun Corridor MPO Transportation Advisory Committee Recommend Approval to Advertise for 30-Day Comment Period - October 18, 2018 - Sun Corridor MPO Executive Board Approval to Advertise for 30-Day Comment Period November 13, 2018 - CAG Technical Transportation Advisory Committee Recommend Approval of Plan Update - January 10, 2019 - Sun Corridor MPO Technical Advisory Committee Recommend Approval of Plan Update February 21, 2019 - CAG Management Committee Recommend Approval of Plan Update March 7, 2019 - Sun Corridor MPO Executive Board Approval of Plan Update March 12, 2019

-CAG Regional Council - Approval of Plan - March 22, 2017
+CAG Regional Council - Approval of Plan Update - March 27, 2018

-Gila-Pinal Rides Committee Meeting: The process used to engage the stakeholders in providing input for this Plan included convening a September 7, 2016 meeting in Coolidge where transit providers, local jurisdictions and human service stakeholders discussed the goals and objectives; the barriers and needs for program success; and current challenges facing human service agencies in Gila and Pinal Counties.
+Gila-Pinal Rides Committee Meeting: The process used to engage the stakeholders in providing input for the overall Plan included convening August and September 2017 meetings where transit providers, local jurisdictions and human service stakeholders discussed the goals and objectives; the barriers and needs for program success; and current challenges facing human service agencies in Gila and Pinal Counties.
 Special care was taken to select a location that could accommodate physical abilities/disabilities, language barriers, and other civil rights protections and the opportunity to make an audio call into the meeting to help accommodate participation for those physically unable to travel to the meeting location.
 Program Goals identified and agreed to in that discussion included the following: